Abolition of monarchy: China

 The monarchy of China ceased to exist in 1912 when the Xinhai Revolution led by Sun Yat-sen succeeded in overthrowing the young Xuantong Emperor; this marked the end of the Qing dynasty and the start of the Republic of China.
 In 1915, Yuan Shikai briefly proclaimed the Empire of China with himself as the emperor; the regime failed to gain legitimacy and collapsed three months later.
 In 1917, the Qing loyalist Zhang Xun sought to revive the Qing dynasty and briefly reinstalled the Xuantong Emperor to the Chinese throne; this attempt is known as the "Manchu Restoration" in historiography.
 The monarchy in parts of China was restored through the Japanese-sponsored client state known as Manchukuo with the former Qing emperor as its leader until the final abolition in 1945.

 The area of Tibet was ruled by the Ganden Phodrang government which continued through the annexation of Tibet by the People's Republic of China until the Tibetan rebellion in 1959 where the monarchy in Tibet was dissolved although it continued in exile as the Central Tibetan Administration in India.

 During the Xinhai Revolution, Outer Mongolia declared independence from the Qing dynasty of China in the Mongolian Revolution of 1911.
 The Bogd Khanate of Mongolia was subsequently proclaimed, although the Republic of China laid claims to Outer Mongolia and was widely recognized by the international community as having sovereignty over it.
 In 1924, the Mongolian People's Republic was established, bringing an end to the monarchy in Mongolia.

 World War I and aftermath

 World War I led to perhaps the greatest number of abolition of monarchies in history.

-Russian Empire
+Russia

-The conditions inside the Russian Empire and the poor performance in the war gave rise to a revolution which toppled the entire institution of the monarchy, followed by a second revolution against that government in October of the same year that executed Tsar (Imperator (Императоръ)) Nicholas II and implemented a Marxist-Leninist government.
-The Russian Civil War saw various monarchist, Republican, anarchist, nationalist and socialist factions fight each other with bourgeois independence movements winning in the Baltic States, Poland and Finland and the Bolsheviks winning everywhere else.
+The conditions inside the Russian Empire and the poor performance in the war gave rise to a revolution in 1917, which toppled the monarchy.
+This was followed by a second revolution in October of the same year, which led to the execution of the last monarch, Nicholas II, and the creation of a Marxist-Leninist government.
+The Russian Civil War saw various monarchist, republican, anarchist, nationalist and socialist factions fight each other, with the Baltic states, Poland, and Finland becoming independent, and the Bolsheviks restored control elsewhere.